GaloyMoney/blink/docs/swap.md

 Troubleshooting
 =============
-If you get the error
+If you get the error:
 ```
 Waiting for lnd to be fully synced to its chain backend, this might take a while
 ```